penglin17/penglin17.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 As a researcher in machine learning, I am interested in methodologies that enable efficient probabilistic inference, causal graphical model learning, and explainable AI and its applications.
 My current work focuses on Bayesian network inference, causal structure learning, knowledge discovery, and applications in the medical and finance industries.
-I am also an algorithm developer for [Agena.AI](https://www.agena.ai/), a company that supports AI-driven applications across the enterprise.
+I am also an algorithm developer for [Agena.AI](https://www.agena.ai/), a company that supports AI-driven applications using Bayesian probabilistic reasoning.
 I received my PhD in computer science from Queen Mary University of London, supervised by Prof. Martin Neil and Prof. Norman Fenton.